zxc916684603/ecs/intl.en-US/Pricing/Switch from Pay-As-You-Go to subscription.md

 The ECS instance to be switched must meet the following requirements:

--   The instance type is not any one of [Generation I](https://www.alibabacloud.com/help/doc-detail/55263.htm) or type families of [n1, n2, or e3](https://www.alibabacloud.com/help/doc-detail/25378.htm#previousgeneration).
+-   The instance type is not any one of [Generation I](https://www.alibabacloud.com/help/doc-detail/55263.htm).

 -   The instance belongs to your account.